adncllng/vmock/src/pages/blog/en/sdf.md

 title: The Address
 date: 1961-01-01T18:00:00.000Z
 description: |
-  Series of ethnographic & documentary performances on the Right to Housing.
+  Series of ethnographic and documentary performances on the Right to Housing.
 ---
 The Address is a series of performances I co-created with theatre artist Sofia Blondin.
 This work was commissioned by the ethnography group _[Amplifier](http://amplifier-amplifier.com/)_.
 The Address invited hundreds of Montrealers to dive deeply into issues pertaining to the Right to Housing in the city.
 Different stakeholders were brought in to share their experiences regarding the housing situation in Côte-des-Neiges borough of Montreal.
 Taking place in a transformed education centre in the Triangle, the public assisted in live presentations by tenants, owners, community actors, activists, inspectors and urban planners on this multifold issue.
 By sharing their personal and social reality directly with the audience in an interdisciplinary format (oral history, documentary, video installation and live performance), The Address became a circular and critical space where residents living in the area could discuss and moreover mobilize together in an attempt to deal with the urgent challenge their communities and families were facing.
 Elected officials assisted to a performance which led among other things to the launching of an investigation by the city into a series of rooming-houses that were targeting newly arrived immigrants in the city.